core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * 'csuite', specifying an EDHOC cipher suite supported by the server.
 This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Cipher Suites" registry defined in {{Section 9.2 of I-D.ietf-lake-edhoc}}.
 This parameter MAY occur multiple times, with each occurrence specifying a different cipher suite.

 * 'cred_t', specifying a type of authentication credential supported by the server.
+This parameter MUST specify a single value, and possible values are: "x509", for X.509 certificate {{RFC5280}}; "c509", for C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}; "cwt" for CWT {{RFC8392}}; "ccs" for CWT Claims Set (CCS) {{RFC8392}}.
 This parameter MAY occur multiple times, with each occurrence specifying a different authentication credential type.
-Possible values are: "x509", for X.509 certificate {{RFC5280}}; "c509", for C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}; "cwt" for CWT {{RFC8392}}; "ccs" for CWT Claims Set (CCS) {{RFC8392}}.

 * 'idcred_t', specifying the type of identifiers supported by the server for identifying authentication credentials.
 This parameter MUST specify a single value, which is taken from the 'Label' column of the "COSE Headers Parameters" registry {{COSE.Header.Parameters}}.
 This parameter MAY occur multiple times, with each occurrence specifying a different type of identifier for authentication credentials.